ardthomp/640_user_analytics/README.md

 - HTML formatted tables
 - PNG figures for reports and posters

-Outputs are written automatically to structured subdirectories within outputs/.
+Outputs are written automatically to structured subdirectories within `outputs/`.

-❗ Generated outputs and private institutional data are excluded from version control using .gitignore.
+❗ Generated outputs and private institutional data are excluded from version control using `.gitignore`.

 ---